devchallenges-io/curriculum/2-responsive-web/challenges/group_1/1-minimal-blog-card.md

 - A short description
 - A tag

-## About

-Create a simple blog card using HTML and CSS.
-Improve your web development skills by creating a web page that displays a blog card with an image, title, short description, and tag.
-This project will help you practice basic HTML and CSS skills, as well as enhance your ability to create and style web components.
-By deploying the solution and submitting the Repository URL and Demo URL, you will gain experience in sharing your work with others.

 ## Technical Details

 You can use the provided `box-shadow` values or customize it with your own values.